sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 For information about how to manually build as well as add layers, see [Advanced Building Options](#advanced-building-options).

-### Building on an Image Based on Red Hat Enterprise Linux
+### Building on an Image Based on CentOS

-The instructions in this section are for Red Hat Enterprise Linux (RHEL) 7 or derivatives, such as CentOS 7.
+The instructions in this section are for building SAS containers with CentOS as the base container image.

-**Note:** Only images that are based on RHEL 7 can be used for recipes.
+Note: Other base images related to Red Hat Enterprise Linux (RHEL) are currently not supported however, a different `--base-image` value can be provided on an experimental basis.

 In the following example, the most recent CentOS:7 image is pulled from DockerHub, and the addons/auth-sssd and addons/access-odbc layers are added after the main SAS image is built.
 If you decide to use more addons, add them to the space-delimited list, and make sure that the list is enclosed in double quotation marks.